 I say this out of my personal experience.
 In the beginning of my investing journey, I was a day-trader.
 The anxiety and stress of day-trading caused my hypertension which I suffer to date.

 Never Invest for Short-Term

-Stock markets are not only dynamic they are also cyclical.
+Stock markets are not only dynamic they are also cyclical in nature.
 What I mean by cyclical is that if the stock market is enthusiastic it will last for a long time.
 Even for a few years.
 Similarly when the stock markets are pessimistic the depression could last for several years.

 Please note that the stock market swings from extreme optimism to severe pessimism like a pendulum.

 When you invest for a short-term, say three to five years, even excellent stocks and mutual funds could be trading at prices far below their intrinsic value.
 Many innocent and unaware investor get scared and sell their holdings.This results in a financial loss.

 On the contrary when you invest with a long-term timeframe, say 30 to 40 years, these stock market ruffles even out.

 Investing in good stocks after a thorough research and then leaving them undisturbed for a very, very long time, not minding the stock market gyrations, is stress-free investing.

 Never Measure Investment Returns From Short-Term Price Movements